See video where I talk to Clint’s family in the next paragraph:

-UPDATE 7/19/20: Billie was able to talk with a Texas Ranger and she told me, he disclosed information that I cannot release at this time, but will surely come out when Johnny’s body is identified.
+UPDATE 7/19/20: Billie was able to talk with a Texas Ranger and she told me, he disclosed information that I cannot release at this time, but will hopefully come out soon.
 Also, the family of Clint Miller cannot get verification that the remains found belong to Clint.
 They are still in the custody of some official and are impossible to track down.
 It is thought they may still be with the police and have not been forwarded for identification.
 It cannot be clarified, because the Jefferson County crime lab in Beaumont and the UNT Center in Ft.
 Worth officials that take care of remains will not disclose whether they have the remains or not, as they do not know who the remains belong to.
 The family of Miller cannot ask for a status on the process because they are not sure where the remains are–whether they are still at the police station, or Ft.
 Worth or Beaumont and because of the unknown identity of the remains, does not allow the family or anyone else for that matter, to know.
 The Miller family has no rights to any knowledge of the remains.
 When they are identified, then the family of who the remains are, will have the rights to the information.
 At this point, it has already been a year.
 How many more years until these remains are identified?
 Why is there no accountability of remains in Liberty and Montgomery Counties.
 I have kept a list of unidentified remains and update it as remains are identified.
 The list is extremely informative and eye-opening.
 You can click here to look at it.

-Original Story: In my conversations with a close family members of Clint and of Johnny Lowe, they feel that all leads have not been examined.
+Original Story: In my conversations and interviews with family members of Clint and of Johnny Lowe, they feel that all leads have not been examined.
 Several family members feel they have a suspect in mind that they want the police to look at.
 They have shared with me information they hope will encourage law enforcement to take a closer look at this case.
 I have not released any names in this post to the public for many reasons.

 I will go over the disappearance of Clint Miller first, then Johnny’s Lowe’s disappearance and the finding of two bodies and then I will go over how the similarities in these two cases, that causes the family and myself to believe they are connected.